nakkouchtarek/MISPThreatHuntingTool/README.md

 In core you will find certain files :

 - blacklist : list of blacklisted words you want to look for when searching with all operations except for binchecker
-- bin : list of bin numbers you want to look for when scanning files to detect credit card fraud
 - progress : tracks the progress of your darkweb crawling, can reset it by setting the value of COUNT to 0
 - blacklist_urls : list of urls that ahmia specified as containing abuse material which we will avoid, so we filter them out when crawling
 - tlds_dict : list of top level domains to use when looking for possible phishing domains